alexjvr1/Stalkies/STgenome.md

 Results suggest that there is still duplicates in the assembly.

+# Purge_dups

 According to the HiFiasm developers the inbuilt purge_dup is not always effective with high heterozygosity.
 See Heng Li's comments [here](https://github.com/chhylp123/hifiasm/issues/70)

+The default purge_dups is -l3: 3 to purge all types of haplotigs in the most aggressive way

-Try to run purge_dups after running HiFiasm.
+However, a 33% duplication rate is extremely high!
+So rn purge_dups after running HiFiasm.